Walker Bag Pattern Crochet Along

 Sew your straps onto the bag.

-Note about the strap placement: You can crochet or sew the straps on either side, depending on how you want the bag to hang.
-It seems to hang better with the straps on the side (Black bag) and centered above the button.
+A note about the strap placement: You have the option to either crochet or sew the straps on each side, depending on how you prefer the bag to hang.
+In my experience, the bag tends to hang more smoothly when the straps are placed on the sides (as seen with the black bag) and centered above the button.
 This also makes it easier to put in and pull out items from inside the main pockets.
-In the multi-color bag pictured below I put the straps more toward the center of the bag.
-It hangs a little awkwardly.
+In the multi-color bag pictured below, I placed the straps closer to the center of the bag.
+As a result, it hangs a little awkwardly.
 I did fix this, but I did include these photos, so you can see the difference in how it hangs from the bar with the straps placed toward the outer edge verses more toward the center of the walker.

 Part 5 Video